Get a FREE, Personalized 7-Day Music Making Course

 BUT …

 Do NOT practice any more than 90 minutes a day.
-That seems to be the ideal maximum amount of practice time.
+That seems to be the ideal maximum amount of time to do something well.

 One last thing to consider – before you start practicing, spend a couple minutes stretching yourself.
 Loosen up.
 Stretch your wrists, fingers, neck, shoulders and arms.